wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 ## Forage limitation

-Forage limitation and over-grazing is a major concern for caribou populations
-(<span class="citeproc-not-found" data-reference-id="Schaefer_2016">**???**</span>)
-and could explain movement between islands.
-Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females
+Forage limitation and over-grazing is a major concern for caribou populations (Schaefer et al. 2015) and could explain movement between islands.
+Conspecific competition for resources driven by reduced foraging opportunities can decrease reproductive success of adult females (Schaefer et al. 2015).
-(<span class="citeproc-not-found" data-reference-id="Schaefer_2016">**???**</span>).
 Forage scarcity has been proposed as a potential reason for caribou moving between arctic islands on the sea-ice in winter (Miller, Russell, and Gunn 1977).
 For very small islands, over-grazing by newly arrived caribou may rapidly deplete forage (Bergerud, Ferguson, and Butler 1990).
 Without sea ice, movement from the mainland to an island, or between islands, requires caribou to assess the trade-off associated with swimming.

 This trade-off can be understood as density-dependent habitat selection governed by the Ideal Free Distribution (Morris 1987; Bradbury,